prof-rossetti/nyu-info-2335-201905/units/unit-0.md

 # Unit 0: Onboarding

-To prepare for the first class, please follow all of the steps below.
+Welcome to INFO 2335 (Programming in Python & Fundamentals of Software Development)!

-> NOTE: you won't be able to login to Slack until invited by the professor, but you will be able to complete the rest of the steps on your own.
+To prepare for the first class, please complete all of the onboarding activities below.

 ## NYU Classes